Inventory Strategy & Planning

 It begins when product lines expand without productivity thresholds.
 When forecast optimism becomes purchasing commitment.
 When channel expansion amplifies exposure that was never gated against validated demand.
 These are not forecasting failures.
 They are sequencing failures.

-Inventory Architecture defines how decisions move from demand validation to purchasing authorization — so inventory reflects intent, not momentum.
+Inventory Architecture defines how decisions move from demand validation to purchasing authorization.
+The result is inventory that reflects intent, not momentum.

 What RiverHouse Delivers